mozes/stompest/README.markdown

 Twisted
 -------
 * StompCreator
-    * disconnectOnUnhandledMsg (defaults to True)
+    * alwaysDisconnectOnUnhandledMsg (defaults to False)
-        * Determined whether client disconnects on unhandled message.
-If an error destination is not specified for all subscriptions, the client should disconnect on unhandled message as there is no mechanism in the STOMP protocol to "NACK" a message.
-If an error destination has been given for all handlers, it's safe to set this to False.
+        * For backward-compatibility, you can set this option to True and the client will always disconnect in the case of an unhandled error in a message handler, even if an error destination has been configured.
 Changes
 =======
 * 1.0.4 - Bug fix thanks to [Njal Karevoll](https://github.com/nkvoll).
 No longer relies on newline after the null-byte frame separator.
 Library is now compatible with RabbitMQ stomp adapter.